chimera-linux/cports/Packaging.md

   are marked this way to be built.
 The value is the reason why it's marked like that.
 Often this will be e.g. non-redistributable clause in the terms of the package.
-* `scriptlets` *(dict)* A dictionary of strings that are the scriptlets for this package.
-These take precedence over file scriptlets.
+* `scripts` *(dict)* A dictionary of strings that are the scripts for this package.
+Having both these and file-based scripts is an error.
 * `sha256` *(list or str)* A list of SHA256 checksums (or just one checksum as a string) specified as digest strings corresponding to each field in `source`.
 Used for verification.